-The company says that Eddie by Giddy can be used along with ED medications, vacuum pumps, or other ED treatments if approved by your doctor.
+The company says Eddie by Giddy can be used with ED medications, vacuum pumps, or other ED treatments if approved by a doctor for you.

-How do you put on the Eddie by Giddy?
+How do you put on Eddie by Giddy?

 Put the ring on your soft or hard penis, with the opening facing down, in front of your testicles.